Shayype White Paper

 work-related tasks, and mobiles were not allowed in certain environments (e.g. medical,

-scientific, defence, “clean” labs), and if a phone’s battery was down, or there
+scientific, defence, “clean” labs), and if a phone’s battery was flat, or there

 was some other reason a phone could not be used, the employee could not access what